sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 ## Appendix: Verifying Your KeePassXC Download Without Using The Command Line

 You should follow these steps _after_ downloading the KeePassXC dmg file, but _before_ you install it.
+KeePassXC's official site now has [pretty good instructions too](https://keepassxc.org/verifying-signatures).

 ### 1. Download GPG Suite